-1. the original complaint and response; if there was an investigation, the report and its appendices or attachment sent by the investigator to the Hearing Panel.
-If the case proceeded directly to mediation, a Hearing, or sanction, the materials relevant to engaging these steps as well as the original complaint or referral and responses to them.
+1. the original complaint and response; if there was an investigation, the report and its appendices and/or attachments sent by the investigator to the Hearing Panel.
+If the case proceeded directly to mediation, a Hearing, or sanction, the materials relevant to engaging these steps, as well as the original complaint or referral, and responses to them.

 2. if the complaint was settled through mediation, an original signed MOU;